connecticut-digital-services/digital-service/src/pages/index.md

   header: User-Friendly Government.
 Less Hoops
   text: >-
     CT Digital Service is leading a digital transformation in the state.
-The work is currently focused in four critical areas:
+The work is currently focused in four areas:
 quote:
   text: ' I will take the lead by investing in the first all-digital government, and reverse engineer every transaction from the taxpayer’s shoes.
 The entry point to Connecticut will be through its digital front door, a one-stop-shop for everything current and prospective citizens need from their government.
 We will be online, not in line.
 It won’t be done overnight, but let’s start today.'
   title: >-